wcskkk375/CryptoBacktest/README.md

 * modify the ExampleStrategy/config.cpp, set your data filename, tick size, and the function to parse the string
 * the function string ExampleParseString(string line) will parse the raw data to a json string, you need to modify this function based on your data format
 * write your trading strategy in main.cpp like the demo
+* use python or other script to read the portfolio.csv file, draw the figure or do any analysis you like

 #### Feature
 * Fast. backtest 1000000 tick data for less than 1min.